Doctor insights on:

 Sun damage: Does not have to be dry to peel.
 The sun actually blisters up the skin and you slough the outer layer, dry or not. ...Read more

 Yeast: Usually this is a yeast infection, like athlete's foot.
 Same bug.
 Could be mechanical damage, std or believe it or not sun damage or exposure to uv light (suntanning salon).
 If it itches, usually yeast.
 But, like you have heard me say, can't diagnosis a rash over the internet or phone. ...Read moreSee 1 more doctor answer

 - Talk to a doctor live online for free

-- What causes skin to peel on your palms?
+- What are the causes of severe peeling skin on feet?

 - Ask a doctor a question free online

 - Causes peeling skin on hands and feet